-Sumouli: Each work is different from the other.
-My range of work starts from children’s books illustrations to digital wall murals for restaurants, personal projects, brand collaborations.
+Sumouli: Each work is different from the others.
+My range of work starts from children’s book illustrations to digital murals for restaurants, personal projects, and brand collaborations.
 It is a very general routine for all types of work that I take 50% advance after the brief.
 I only take up the project if I see the client is very crisp and clear with it.
 I tend to avoid clients who come with vague briefs.
 Once the work is done with a two-step approval (one after sketching and another after coloring), I share the final file and take the remaining amount.
 That’s pretty much it.

 Sumouli: l love this question.
 After being active on social media.
-I instantly realized my love for Children’s books illustration because of the composition, dynamic gesture, colors, and light and shadow play.
+I instantly realized my love for Children’s books illustration because of the composition, dynamic gestures, colors, and light and shadow play.
 Every book is very unique yet similar.
 I struggled to get my first book for 2 years but, since then, have got multiple opportunities.
 The most noteworthy one is my recent one – I illustrated the whole book for Ruskin Bond’s, ‘Tales From My Heart’ in collaboration with Westland Publications.